Hallucination Benchmark in Medical Visual Question Answering: Hallucination Benchmark Creation

-\subsection{Hallucination Benchmark Creation}
+\section{Hallucination Benchmark Creation}

-We modified the three publicly available VQA datasets: PMC-VQA \citep{zhang2023pmc}, PathVQA \citep{he2020pathological}, and VQA-RAD \citep{lau2018dataset}, to generate a hallucination benchmark.
-The following three scenarios are used to assess the hallucination performance:
+We modify the three publicly available VQA datasets: PMC-VQA, PathVQA, and VQA-RAD, with the format of multiple-choice questions as hallucination benchmark \citep{zhang2023pmc, he2020pathological, lau2018dataset}.
+The following three scenarios are considered:

-\begin{itemize} \item \textbf{FAKE question.} Fake or nonsensical questions are used to examine the model's ability to detect incoherent questions.
-The fake questions are mostly generated by GPT3.5-turbo, while a subset is extracted from Med-Halt \citep{umapathi2023med}. \item \textbf{NONE of the above.} A multiple-choice question, where the correct answer is replaced by ’None of the above’, is used to test how well the model distinguishes irrelevant or incorrect information. \item \textbf{Image SWAP.} In this scenario, we swap the images for the questions with unrelated medical images to evaluate the model's ability to detect mismatches between the image content and the question.
-The swapped images are carefully selected to ensure they are distinct from the original context. \end{itemize}
+\begin{itemize} \item \textbf{FAKE Question.} Fake or nonsensical questions are used to examine the model's ability to detect incoherent questions.
+The fake questions are mostly generated by GPT3.5-turbo, while a subset is extracted from Med-Halt \citep{umapathi2023med}.
+We consider the following scenarios: 1) a fake and generic scenario, 2) a fake patient description, which cannot be observed by the given image 3) fake medical questions which are not factually correct. \item \textbf{None of the Above (NOTA).} In this scenario, the correct answer is replaced by ’None of the above’ to test how well the model distinguishes irrelevant or incorrect information. \item \textbf{Image SWAP.} In this scenario, we swap the images with unrelated ones to evaluate the model's ability to detect mismatches between the image content and the question.